maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 # Reinforcement Learning Papers Notes
-Notes on many interesting RL papers
+Notes on many interesting RL papers.
+Also some of the notes are a little messy because these were my personal notes to start off with but most of them should be a pretty understandable summary.

 ### Important:
 Most of the papers on this list were found through [Deep Reinforcement Learning: An Overview](https://arxiv.org/pdf/1701.07274.pdf) which is a great source by Yuxi Li.
 The grouping also follows this source quite heavily.